Ben Weinman: The Dillinger Escape Plan

 Weinman played in some bands from New Jersey and in 1996 he founded the hardcore punk band Arcane along with Chris Pennie on drums, Dimitri Minakakis on vocals, Bruce Fulton on bass and Brad McMann on second vocals.
 He describes the group as a "lost cause" due to their lack of innovation.
-After a few months, they turned around its style, with Adam Doll replacing McMann and Derek Brantley taking the place of Fulton.
+After a few months, they turned around its style, with Adam Doll replacing Fulton and Derek Brantley taking over second guitar replacing McMann.
 Eventually, Arcane evolved into the Dillinger Escape Plan in 1997.
 Weinman gradually shifted his focus on being a full-time musician and eventually quit his corporate job.

 Weinman has been involved in all the band's releases since their self-titled debut EP, as well as various other musical works.
 Weinman has self-managed or has been involved with the management of The Dillinger Escape Plan since the band's inception.
 Known for his outspoken views on the music industry, he has contributed to various publications and spoken at universities and conferences on the subjects of music production and the music business.
 Weinman's business techniques and philosophies have been discussed, and featured, in publications such as Forbes, the Huffington Post, and Bloomberg Businessweek.

 On February 6, 2012, Weinman appeared on the VH1 series Metal Evolution in the final episode on progressive metal where The Dillinger Escape Plan was quoted as being "the world's most dangerous band".

 The band's second full-length album, Miss Machine, was the first album released by record label Relapse Records to make the Billboard charts.
 Weinman's first full-length studio album with The Dillinger Escape Plan, entitled Calculating Infinity, was listed in the book The Top 500 Heavy Metal Albums of All Time by Martin Popoff.
 Calculating Infinity was also named one of "100 best rock albums of all time" by Kerrang magazine, who presented Weinman with a spirit of independence award.